 Here are some of our posts:

-- 5 Easy Steps to Declutter Your Home: room by room, step by step, here’s how to get rid of the things you don’t need in a systematic way.
+- Declutter your home in a few easy steps.
+Room by room, step by step, here's how to get rid of the things you don't need in a systematic way.
 Decluttering can be overwhelming, but this system breaks it down into easy steps.

 - The Six-Month Clutter Rule: the simplest rule to help you decide what you really need or want to keep and what it's time to get rid of.

-- How to contain stealth clutter: Clutter can sneak up on you.
-Learn how to keep it from accumulating in the first place with a few simple systems in your home.
+- Find out how to contain stealth clutter.
+It can sneak up on you.
+Learn how to keep clutter from accumulating in the first place with a few simple systems in your home.

-- Best Decluttering Tip: Don’t Bring Home Clutter: learn to rethink what you bring home.
-Do you really want that thing that’s on sale?
+- Don't bring clutter home to start with.
+Do you really want that thing that's on sale?
 Do you really have a place to put that brochure you picked up?
-It sounds so simple, but bringing less stuff home is a great way to prevent clutter.
+It sounds so simple, but you have to retrain your brain.

-- Why You Need a Front Door Inbox: so much clutter comes in the front door in the form of junk mail and packaging.
-Learn how to give those items an organized place to sit until you’re ready to sort through them and put them away.
+- A front door inbox can help you contain all that clutter that comes in the front door.
+Junk mail, brochures, packaging and more.
+Learn how to give those items an organized place to sit until you're ready to sort through them and put them away.

-- How to Organize Your Personal Home Files: you have important papers, and a simple filing system puts them right at your fingertips whenever you need them.
-Start organizing everything from your birth certificates to your latest tax paperwork so it’s always easy to find.
+- Organize your personal files so every document is right at your fingertips whenever you need them.
+Start organizing everything from your birth certificates to your latest tax paperwork so it's always easy to find.

-- How to Organize and Clean Your Pantry: the kitchen pantry or cabinets can become a bit of a junk yard.
-These easy tips will help you clean it out, clear out what you don’t need, and organize it for the future.
-Even if you don’t have enough room.
+- These tips on how to organize and clean your pantry or kitchen cabinets will improve your life.
+These easy tips will help you clean it out, clear out what you don't need, and organize it for the future.
+Even if you don't have enough room.

-- 3 Ways to Organize Recipes: got recipes stored in a bunch of different places?
-Pick a system and get them all in one place so you can always find what you’re looking for.
+- We've got 3 ways to organize recipes.
+If you've got them stored in a bunch of different places, just pick a system.
+You can have them all in one place so you can always find what you're looking for.

-- How to Organize Old Photos: got old photos?
+- Here's how to organize old photos.
 There are a bunch of ways to store them, and the hardest part is deciding which one(s) you want to use.

-- Organize Your Makeup Drawer in 3 Steps: makeup drawers can get so cluttered you don’t even know what you have anymore.
+- You can organize your makeup drawer and save time getting ready in the morning.
 Learn how to get rid of likely expired items and organize what you have so you never again have to hunt through a drawer for that one item.

 It’s a good idea at least once a year to take some time to look at your personal files and find a better way to organize your papers.
 This article shows you how.